 Beautifully polished, every cloud protocol you can name, but the terminal is external (it launches Terminal.app), Git is status-only, and the “perpetual” license has a paid 1- or 2-year update window.
 Captain’s Deck has the embedded terminal with bidirectional sync, full Git stage/commit/diff, and a flat €19.99 with lifetime updates.

 The free version on the Mac App Store is sandboxed and missing the terminal, S3, OneDrive, and WebDAV.
-The paid PRO version (~$29.99 one-time, on the developer’s direct site) has all that — but no Vim navigation, no Git, no plugin system.
+The paid PRO version ($29.99 one-time for one Mac, or a $99.99 team licence for five, on the developer’s direct site) has all that — but no Vim navigation, no Git, no plugin system.
 Captain’s Deck ships both versions feature-aware.

 Now free and GPLv3 — the closest competitor in spirit.
 Has a real built-in terminal with bidirectional cwd sync (the only one besides us).
 What it lacks: Vim navigation, Git workflow, JS plugin system, S3 / cloud providers.
 We’re the “built it past where Nimble stopped” option.

-Long-running Mac power-user app, recently switched to a $32.95/year subscription.
+Long-running Mac power-user app, now sold as a subscription ($2.95/mo or $29.95/yr) or a non-renewing licence key ($32.95 for one year, up to $122.95 for five) — no perpetual licence any more.
 Strong file inspector and Mac-native UI, but not orthodox — it’s Finder-with-extras, not two panes for the keyboard.
-No Vim, no Git, no plugin SDK. €19.99 once vs $32.95 every year.
+No Vim, no Git, no plugin SDK. €19.99 once, with lifetime updates, vs paying again each term.

 Free, ships on every Mac, mouse-first.
 No dual-pane.
 No SFTP browsing (Connect to Server is SMB/AFP/WebDAV/NFS only).
 No built-in terminal.
 No Git.
 No plugins.
 Captain’s Deck doesn’t replace Finder — it sits next to it for the work Finder isn’t built for.